-Credit Hours: 2.5 Type of Credit: 1 Lecture/1.5 Lab Clock Hours: 60 Hrs Prerequisite: AT 512.1 Co-requisite: N/A
+Credit Hours: 2.5 Type of Credit: 1 Lecture/1.5 Lab Clock Hours: 60 Hrs

 Needling Techniques II is the second lab course where students will continue the lessons and training in the art of needling major points on the body.
 There will be a further emphasis placed on developing the student's skills in increasingly sophisticated needling techniques.